 - I’ve prepared a description of my template with more than 400 characters and includes:

 - What: What is the template about?
 Why did you create this template?

-- Who: Think of who might benefit from this; is this for small groups or individuals?
+- Who: Think of who might benefit from this template.
+Is this for small groups or individuals?

 - When: Scenarios for when this template is most useful